uniomni/PyARR/README_data_structure.txt

-DATA STRUCTURE REQUIREMENTS FOR POST PROCESSING WITH PyARR SCRIPTS
+DATA STRUCTURE REQUIREMENTS FOR POST PROCESSING WITH PyARR SCRIPTS by Petar Milevski and Ole Nielsen - 2021

 This file documents the data structure required to run the PyARR post processing suite.